This user has not added any information to their profile yet.

 Biography

 On the one hand, she has examined how memory and the ethics of remembrance function for the immigrant generations of Eastern European Jews coming to the U.S., particularly at the turn of the 20th century, as reflected in narratives of authors born in the Pale of Settlement (e.g. Mary Antin, Abraham Cahan, Anzia Yezierska) or Romania (Konrad Bercovici, M.E.
 Ravage, Maurice Samuel).
 On the other hand, she is interested in graphic narratives and Holocaust representation.
 She also explores how memories work for Holocaust child survivors, the 2nd and 3rd (plus) generations and for recent immigrants fleeing persecution, and how their complex paths influence fiction writing and history making.
-Among her most recent projects are a published monograph, Eastern European Jewish American Narratives, 1890-1930.
-Struggles for Recognition (Lexington Books/An Imprint of Rowman and Littlefield, 2018); an article on the early postwar representation of Jewish orphans returning from Transnistria to Romania at the end of World War II in Holocaust and Genocide Studies, vol. 36, no. 3, 2022 and an article on the representation of Holocaust child survivors in the collective volume But I Live published in Biography: An Interdisciplinary Quarterly, vol. 46, no. 3 (2023, issue published in September 2024), pp. 573-599.
+Among her recent projects are a published monograph, Eastern European Jewish American Narratives, 1890-1930.
+Struggles for Recognition (Lexington Books/An Imprint of Rowman and Littlefield, 2018); an article on the early postwar representation of Jewish orphans returning from Transnistria to Romania at the end of World War II in Holocaust and Genocide Studies, vol. 36, no. 3, 2022; an article on the representation of Holocaust child survivors in the collective volume But I Live published in Biography: An Interdisciplinary Quarterly, vol. 46, no. 3 (2023), pp. 573-599 and an article on humor as (graphic) resilience and revenge against Holocaust perpetrators in Rethinking History, vol. 28, no. 4, pp. 558-587.
 She is currently writing a book about the fusgeyer movement.

 You can also access my CV by clicking here: https://www.academia.edu/2197160/CV_dana_mihailescu